espocrm/documentation/docs/administration/passwords.md

 ## Password recovery

 Users can reset their password from the login form by clicking the 'Forgot Password?' link.
 They will be promted to enter their username and email address.
-If credentials are correct, they will receive an email will a unique link.
-By the link they will be able to specify a new password.
+If the credentials are correct, they will receive an email with a unique link.
+By following the link they will be able to specify a new password.
 Note that the link will be active only for 3 hours and the user is not permitted to send new password change requests during that period.

 The admin can disable the ability to recover passwords at Administration > Authentications > Passwords.
 It can be disabled for all users, for admin users or for internal users.